woshilaiceshide/scala-web-repl/README.md

 1.
 **How to customize the web ui?**

 You can override the `'woshilaiceshide.wrepl.repl.HttpServer'` to provide your own `'/asset/extra.css'` and other necessary codes.

+2.
+**How to authenticate clients?**

+I leave this for you!
+Override `'woshilaiceshide.wrepl.repl.HttpServer'` to implement the authentication.

 ## Similar Projects